Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Surveys and Data

-The main data used in this study are from wide-field surveys conducted by the VISTA and {\it WISE} instruments.
-These surveys are used due to their complete coverage in the southern hemisphere -- the region due to be surveyed by the Rubin Observatory once in operation -- and also for their access to the wavebands sensitive to galaxies in cluster environments.
-Specifically, we make use of \textit{J}-band photometry in the southern hermisphere from VISTA and all-sky \textit{W1}-band photometry from {\it WISE} in order to create density maps of galaxies.
+The main data used in this study are from wide-field surveys conducted with the VISTA and {\it WISE} instruments.
+These surveys are used due to their complete coverage in the southern hemisphere -- the region due to be surveyed by the Rubin Observatory once in operation -- and also for their access to the wavebands sensitive to galaxies in cluster environments out to $z\simeq1$.
+Specifically, we make use of \textit{J}-band photometry in the southern hermisphere from VISTA and all-sky \textit{W1}-band photometry from {\it WISE} in order to create maps of the number density of galaxies on the sky.
 It should be noted that suitable \textit{J}-band data are also available for the northern hemisphere from the UKIRT Hemisphere Survey (UHS), but we prioritise testing in the southern hemisphere due to slightly better magnitude depths and to cover the field of Rubin's LSST.
 Sources are first matched between the {\it WISE} and VISTA catalogues, giving multi-band coverage of each galaxy -- this ensures all detections are robust, and allows estimates of further properties from $J-W1$ colours such as the redshift.
 The following sections describe the data sets in more detail.